-The Board oversees the Group's businesses, strategic decisions and performance and should make decisions objectively in the best interests of the Company.
-The Board consists of five members, including two executive directors and three independent non-executive directors.
+The Company is committed to holding the view that the Board should include a balanced composition of executive Directors and independent non-executive Directors so that there is a strong independent element in the Board, which can effectively exercise independent judgement.
+As at the date of this annual report, the Board consists of five members, of which three are independent non-executive directors.
 Details of their composition by category are as below.
 More than one-third of the Board is represented by independent non-executive directors with one of whom being a chartered certified accountant.
-None of the members of the Board is related to one another.
-The balanced composition of executive and independent non-executive members upholds the effective exercise of independent judgment of the Board.